Imprint or Line: Harlequin Temptation #367

 So about the beans.
 I was in 7th grade, home from school, sick.
 My mother worked about five minutes from our house, so she came home during her lunch break.
 The beans had soaked overnight, so she put them in a pot to boil.
 Then she sternly reminded me that they should simmer on low for a little over an hour.
 I nodded in understanding, and she left back to work.

-At a little past 4, I heard my mother’s car pull in the driveway.
+At a little past 4, I heard my mother’s car pull into the driveway.
 Oh crap!

 I ran downstairs.
 The house was filled with smoke.